szpuszi/IRIS-V1/README.md

 ## 📋 BOM
 BOM is located [Here](Manufacturing/BOM.csv)
+You will also need:
+- soldering iron and solder
+- glue (for the case)
+- double sided tape (for battery, pcb and charging module)
+- cutting pliers

 ## 📔 Guide
 The educational manual and Troubleshooting FAQ are currently being written.